Email subscription form header

 You can keep the paper wrapped tightly around the cheese in the fridge.
 It will last almost twice as long – about two weeks – before it starts going bad.

-How many times have you had to buy an entire pint of heavy cream, just to use 1/2 cup?
+How often have you had to buy an entire pint of heavy cream to use half a cup?
 Then, the rest of the cream goes to waste.

 Instead, freeze the leftovers in small quantities to use later.

-Lettuce will remain fresh and crisp for up to a week if you wrap it in a paper towel.
+Wrapping your lettuce in a paper towel will keep it fresh and crisp for up to a week.
 You may need to change the paper towel along the way.

-Produce really will last longer if you soak them in a mixture of vinegar and water.
+Produce really will last longer if you soak it in a mixture of vinegar and water.
 Here’s how:

 1. Fill your sink with water and 3/4 cup white vinegar.